dhairya-hostingsignal/ciscodevnet-by-ccs-g01/README.md

   - **Raspberry Pi:** Acts as the access point for students.

 - **Network Flow:**
-  1. Students connect to the Raspberry Pi WiFi.
+  1. Students connect to the Raspberry Pi WiFi (access point).
   2. Automatic redirect to the captive portal.
   3. Students log in with credentials.
   4. Access is granted or denied based on authentication.